Economy of Algeria: Crisis, restructuring, and privatization (1979-1993)

+Transition to a market economy

+In early 1994, the transition from a command economy to a market economy was confronted by the devaluation of the dinar, the liberalization of foreign trade and prices, and external debt rescheduling.
+With the anchorage of the market economy, the middle class primarily composed of civil servants, would be decimated in a few years.

 Burdened with a heavy foreign debt, Algiers concluded a one-year standby arrangement with the International Monetary Fund in April 1994 and the following year signed onto a three-year extended fund facility which ended 30 April 1998.
 In March 2006, Russia agreed to erase $4.74 billion of Algeria's Soviet-era debt during a visit by President Vladimir Putin to the country, the first by a Russian leader in half a century.
 In return, president Abdelaziz Bouteflika agreed to buy $7.5 billion worth of combat planes, air-defence systems and other arms from Russia, according to the head of Russia's state arms exporter Rosoboronexport.

 Some progress on economic reform, Paris Club debt reschedulings in 1995 and 1996, and oil and gas sector expansion contributed to a recovery in growth since 1995, reducing inflation to approximately 1% and narrowing the budget deficit.
 Algeria's economy has grown at about 4% annually since 1999.
-The country's foreign debt has fallen from a high of $28 billion in 1999 to its current level of $5 billion.
-The spike in oil prices in 1999–2000 and the government's tight fiscal policy, as well as a large increase in the trade surplus and the near tripling of foreign exchange reserves has helped the country's finances.
+The country's foreign debt has fallen from a high of $28 billion in 1999 to $5 billion.
+The end of the Black Decade with the defeat of Islamic insurgents, the spike in oil prices in 1999–2000 and the government's tight fiscal policy, as well as a large increase in the trade surplus and the near tripling of foreign exchange reserves has helped the country's finances.
 However, an ongoing drought, the after effects of the floods of 10 November 2001 and an uncertain oil market made prospects for 2002-03 more problematic.
 The government has pledged to continue its efforts to diversify the economy by attracting foreign and domestic investment outside the energy sector.